o-ga09/scraping-python/README.md

-# Scrapinh a Web Site
+# Scraping a Web Site

 ## Run